| Title: | k-Prototypes Clustering for Mixed Variable-Type Data |

 Comparisons are made between all within-cluster dissimilarities and all between-cluster dissimilarities.

-is the number of concordant comparisons and
+is the number of concordant comparisons and is the number of discordant comparisons.

 A comparison is named concordant (resp. discordant) if a within-cluster dissimilarity is strictly less

-(resp. strictly greater) than a between-cluster dissimilarity.
+(resp. strictly greater) than a between-cluster dissimilarity. is the total number of distances and is the number of comparisons

 of two pairs of objects where both pairs represent within-cluster comparisons or both pairs are between-cluster